 Explore Ancient History

-The history of Tucson, Arizona begins around 12,000 years ago, when the Paleo-Indians where said to have created a settlement alongside the Santa Cruz River.
+The history of Tucson, Arizona begins around 12,000 years ago when the Paleo-Indians were said to have created a settlement alongside the Santa Cruz River.
 Archaeologist excavations have located village sites dating back about 4,000 years.
-The floodplain of the Santa Cruz River was extensively farmed for almost two-thousand years.
+The floodplain of the Santa Cruz River was extensively farmed for almost two thousand years.
 These people constructed irrigation canals and grew corn, beans, and other crops while gathering wild plants and hunting animals.
 The Hohokam people, the same culture that settled in the Phoenix area, thrived along the Santa Cruz River until long periods of drought forced them to abandon the area around 1450.

-Today, Tucson still remains a thriving metropolitan area, with about 550,000 people.
-With the variety and availability of activities in the area, the area enjoys about 3.5 million visitors annually.
-The city and the surrounding area are the perfect choice for the ideal Arizona vacation – one you’ll remember forever.
+Today, Tucson still remains a thriving metropolitan area with about 550,000 people.
+With the variety and availability of activities in the area, it enjoys about 3.5 million visitors annually.
+The city and the surrounding area are the perfect choice for the ideal Arizona vacation—one you’ll remember forever.

-- Lodging – Find the ideal accommodations – there are a variety of choices in the area.
+Find the ideal accommodations.
+There are a variety of choices in the area.

-- Restaurants – Tucson is known for its Mexican and southwestern cuisine – but there is so much more.
+Tucson is known for its Mexican and southwestern cuisine, but there is so much more.

-- Activities – Make your vacation one you’ll never forget.
-Rafting near Tucson is just one of the activities you can spend your day enjoying – try horseback riding in the Sonoran desert, or hiking in the Coronado National Forest.
+Make your vacation one you’ll never forget.
+Rafting near Tucson is just one of the activities you can spend your day enjoying.
+Try horseback riding in the Sonoran desert or hiking in the Coronado National Forest.

 Parks, Canyons, Caves, and Culture

 Tucson is a great choice for your next Arizona vacation.
-There are so many great things to enjoy – many of which are just a short distance away.
-Hike or take a white water rafting trip through the Salt River Canyon, visit Saguaro National Park, Colossal Cave Mountain Park, Kartchner Caverns State Park, or Biosphere 2.
-You can also venture out to Mission San Xavier del Bac – a historic Spanish Catholic mission built from 1783-1797.
+There are so many great things to enjoy, many of which are just a short distance away.
+Hike or take a whitewater rafting trip through the Salt River Canyon or visit Saguaro National Park, Colossal Cave Mountain Park, Kartchner Caverns State Park, or Biosphere 2.
+You can also venture out to Mission San Xavier del Bac, a historic Spanish Catholic mission built from 1783-1797.